What Does the Bible Say About Thieves?

 In the New Testament, Jesus reaffirms the commandment against stealing and expands on it.
 He teaches that adherence to God’s law goes beyond mere actions to encompass attitudes and intentions.
 Jesus emphasizes honesty and integrity in all dealings.

-See also What Does the Bible Say About Deceit?
+See also What Does the Bible Say About Cardinals?

 The story of Zacchaeus, a tax collector who repented of his dishonesty, illustrates Jesus’ approach to thieves.
 Jesus’ response to Zacchaeus’ repentance is one of forgiveness and acceptance, showing that redemption is possible.